DO REAL ESTATE AGENTS UNDERSTAND DOMAIN NAMES?

 What geographically targeted real estate domain should you try to acquire?

 A premium geo targeted real estate domain does not contain hyphens, numbers, extra words, or keywords in the wrong order.
-If a domain ends is anything other than .com then it will inevitably leak traffic to the .com owner thus making the .com owner very happy.
+If a domain ends in anything other than .com then it will inevitably leak traffic to the .com owner thus making the .com owner very happy.
 Many people do not realize there are any other extensions other than .com and even if they do, they will often visit the .com first.
 A premium real estate domain must also make sense and be something that a business can be built around or at a minimum add substantial value to your main site.

-Focus on contacting the domain owner for the main city you work in as well as the surrounding cities and prioritize your domain search to CityRealEstate.com, CityHomes.com, or depending on your specialty, CityCondos.com, CityRentals.com, CityMortgage.com, CityLoans.com, or similar domains.
+Focus on contacting the domain owner for the main city you work in as well as the surrounding cities and prioritize your domain search to CityRealEstate.com, CityHomes.com, or depending on your specialty, CityCondos.com, CityRentals.com, CityMortgage.com, or similar domains.
 Depending on where you live, you don’t have to focus only on geo targeting a city.
-If it would be good for lead generation, you can also try to acquire a certain borough, neighborhood, subdivision, etc.
+If it would be good for lead generation, you can also try to acquire a certain borough, neighborhood, etc.

 What about owning the domain name for my business name?
 Should I only focus on geo targeting one city?

 Some of the most successful individuals in the real estate industry own several domain names that they take advantage of in different ways.
 It’s still very important to own the domain name for your business whether it be CartWrightProperties.com, SmithBrothersHomes.com, or something of the like.
 However, one domain name often doesn’t cut it in the competitive online world these days.
 In addition, the full name of your business may not be very easy for your current clients to remember and your future clients may not happen upon your website as easily as they may with a geo targeted real estate .com.

-A premium geo real estate domain name can often be purchased for a reasonable sum, given its benefits, and when developed properly can provide highly targeted leads year after year.
+A premium geo real estate domain name can often be purchased for a reasonable sum, given its benefits, and when developed properly it can provide highly targeted leads year after year.